Online MBA in Washington State

 4. Seattle Pacific University – School of Business and Economics

 The Seattle Pacific University offers a comprehensive MBA program that is open for those who have at least one year of professional work experience and have a minimum of a 3.0 GPA in their undergraduate degree and GMAT scores of above 500.
-The degree has been broken down to 72 credits which include a pre-MBA course, advanced courses, and electives.
-The areas of emphasis are spread across seven fields including finance, management, social and sustainable business, human resource management, technology management, and information systems management.
+The degree has been broken down to 72 credits, including a pre-MBA course, advanced courses, and electives.
+The areas of emphasis are spread across seven fields: finance, management, social and sustainable business, human resource management, technology management, and information systems management.
 The classroom sessions are usually spread out over 10 to 11 weeks (one quarter), one evening per week.
 On average, you will be completing your MBA within two or three years, with one or two classes per quarter.
 The school has a student-to-faculty ratio of about 15:1.
-The total male to female enrollment stands at 67% female to 33% male, with 85% students studying full-time.
+The total male to female enrollment stands at 67% female to 33% male, with 85% of students studying full-time.

 5. Seattle University – Albers School of Business and Economics

 The MBA program at the Seattle University is operated under the Albers School of Business and Economics.
-It has been accredited by the AACSB, an honor that is bestowed only upon 5% of the world’s business schools.
+It has been accredited by the AACSB, an honor bestowed only upon 5% of the world’s business schools.
 The department offers two types of MBA degrees, a traditional MBA and a Bridge MBA.
-There are almost 18 different options when it comes to MBA degrees and students are admitted in the spring, winter, and fall semesters.
-54 credits are required for course completion, with 24 credits worth of classes and 30 credits worth of electives.
-The student body of the Albers school of Business is 59% female and 41% male.
-78% of the students study full-time and 22% attend part-time.
+There are almost 18 different options for MBA degrees, and students are admitted in the spring, winter, and fall semesters.
+Fifty-four credits are required for course completion, with 24 credits worth of classes and 30 credits worth of electives.
+The student body of the Albers School of Business is 59% female and 41%, male.
+78% of the students study full-time, and 22% attend part-time.

-6. University of Washington – Michael G. Foster School of Business
+6. The University of Washington – Michael G. Foster School of Business

 The University of Washington operates its MBA program under the Foster School of Business.The MBA degree is designed to be completed in two years.
 Unlike most other schools, work experience here is not a requirement but is encouraged.
 As for the undergraduate requirements, you need a four-year, US bachelor’s degree or equivalent by a regionally-accredited college or university.
 Additionally, this school does not require applicants to have a background in business studies.
-The average salary after graduating from this school stands at a little over $110,000, with a job placement rate of 96% for domestic students and 100% for international students.
-The student business school body is made up of 129 students and 33% of them are women.
-33% of the students are international and the average work experience among the students is a little over five years.
+After graduating from this school, the average salary stands at a little over $110,000, with a job placement rate of 96% for domestic students and 100% for international students.
+The student business school body comprises 129 students, and 33% of them are women.
+33% of the students are international, and their average work experience is a little over five years.
 The school offers 13 core courses and 81 elective courses with seven concurrent degree options.

 7. University of Washington, Bothell – School of Business

-One of the three campuses that operate under the University of Washington, Bothell, is known as one of the best colleges in the state.
+One of the three campuses that operate under the University of Washington, Bothell, is known as one of the state’s best colleges.
 The MBA program is run by the business school and they offer two types of degrees – Leadership MBA (LMBA) and Technology MBA (TMBA).
-The courses are specialized to prepare graduates for current market conditions.
+The courses are specialized in preparing graduates for current market conditions.
 Classes are normally held in the evenings, for two evenings per week.
-The coursework is designed to be completed in two years, but a number of students are able to clear the credit requirements in as little as seven quarters.
-The program is AACSB-accredited and has received a number of other honorary mentions in top ten, and best university/ MBA program lists.
+The coursework is designed to be completed in two years, but many students can clear the credit requirements in as little as seven quarters.
+The program is AACSB-accredited and has received many other honorary mentions in the top ten and best university/ MBA program lists.
 The total number of credits needed to graduate from the program stands at 72; 28 taken in the first year, eight summer credits, and 36 taken in the second year.

 8. University of Washington, Tacoma – Milgard School of Business

-The University of Washington has its third campus at Tacoma and operates the Milgard School of Business, which offers an Master of Business Administration program.
+The University of Washington has its third campus at Tacoma and operates the Milgard School of Business, which offers a Master of Business Administration program.
 To gain admittance into Milgard, you will need to have at least two years of full-time, relevant work experience.
 A bachelor’s degree from an accredited institution is also a requirement.
 The degree is split into 72 quarter credits, with 56 core credits and 16 elective credits.
-The program is designed to be completed in two academic years which includes summer classes.
+The program is designed to be completed in two academic years, which includes summer classes.
 Every quarter, you will be required to enroll in two courses.
 Classes are scheduled on weekdays between Monday and Thursday, and summer classes meet on Saturdays as well.
 The coursework can be completed in two years while working full-time.
-If you are unable to finish the required credits in this amount of time, the program can be extended by an additional year or so.
+If you cannot finish the required credits in this amount of time, the program can be extended by an additional year.

 Western Washington University offers its MBA degree program through the College of Business and Economics.
 There are three “tracks” that you can choose from for your MBA.
 The first is a traditional, two-year track that is full-time.
 The second is an accelerated MBA that is one year and also full-time.
 The third is a two-year evening or weekend MBA.
 Multiple tracks are offered to make it easy for students to pursue and complete an MBA around their schedule.

 According to the Bureau of Labor Statistics, we are in a favorable time for those in the management and financial sectors.
 The jobs that top the list for salaries and pay scale are related to management and operations, ideal for Washington MBA holders in the field.
-Washington as a state is one of the highest-paying states for business and managmenet-related positions.
+Washington, as a state, is one of the highest-paying states for business and management-related positions.

-Executive positions typcially pay incredibly well and you are likely to get a little over $49 an hour or $102,750 a year on average.
+Executive positions typically pay incredibly well, and you are likely to get a little over $49 an hour or $102,750 a year on average.
 Managers and those in operational positions get paid a little over $97,000 a year.
-Future job projections are also encouraging; the growth in the state for MBA-related jobs is expected to rise at the rate of 6% through the year 2024.
+Future job projections are also encouraging; the state’s growth for MBA-related jobs is expected to rise at the rate of 6% through the year 2024.

-The number of jobs on the chief executive cadre in Washington is expected to rise by 17% within the years 2012 and 2022.
+The number of jobs on the chief executive cadre in Washington is expected to rise by 17% within 2012 and 2022.

 Management level jobs and operations categories are expected to rise by 17% in the same years, with annual job openings projected to be at well over 1,200.

-Besides being able to negotiate a higher salary, there are a few good reasons for you to put in those extra hours in the classroom and get certified with an MBA. online MBA in Washington holders typically get paid up to 50% more than those who do not hold the degree.
+Besides negotiating a higher salary, there are a few good reasons for you to put in those extra hours in the classroom and get certified with an MBA.
+Online MBA in Washington holders typically get paid up to 50% more than those who do not hold the degree.

 Schools also play a big part in your potential salary, as there are schools that are more rigorous and demand a lot more of their students than others.
-In fact, if you get certified from a reputed school, yearly pay can be nearly $25,000 to $30,000 more than “ordinary” schools.
+If you get certified from a reputed school, yearly pay can be nearly $25,000 to $30,000 more than “ordinary” schools.

 According to payscale.com, strategic management is the country’s third-highest paying degree.
 That means if you have an online MBA in Washington and would like to get into strategic management, you have the potential to make more money than almost any other graduate right out of college.
 The average salary for this position is about $148,000.

 MBA-certified students are always required for their specific set of management skills.
-There are a number of sectors that are growing at an accelerated pace including healthcare and engineering apart from business.
-Every one of those sectors will be in need of managers and business strategists.
+Several sectors are growing at an accelerated pace, including healthcare and engineering, apart from business.
+Every one of those sectors will need managers and business strategists.

-High-level jobs are usually packed with responsibilities and decisions that may affect the very fate of the company and its employees.
-Such situations give you the opportunity to hone your skills and move the company forward.
+High-level jobs are usually packed with responsibilities and decisions that may affect their very fate and employees.
+Such situations allow you to hone your skills and move the company forward.

-There will typically be a consistent rise in yearly income as the more experience you gain, the more your knowledge and skills will grow.
+There will typically be a consistent rise in yearly income as the more experience you gain, your knowledge and skills will grow.
 MBA holders with about five to seven years on the job tend to earn well over $150,000.
-Fast-forward that experience to 10 years and you may be taking home upwards of $200,000.
+Fast-forward that experience to 10 years, and you may be taking home upwards of $200,000.